pulp/pulpcore/staging_docs/admin/learn/settings.md

 > By default Pulp logs at an INFO level to syslog.
 For all possible configurations please
 > refer to [Django documenation on logging](https://docs.djangoproject.com/en/4.2/topics/logging/#configuring-logging)
 >
 > Enabling DEBUG logging is a common troubleshooting step.
-See the {ref}`enabling-debug-logging`
+See the `enabling-debug-logging`
 > documentation for details on how to do that.

 ### AUTHENTICATION_BACKENDS